apigee/edge-php-sdk/README.md

 // API endpoint in Apigee’s cloud
 $endpoint = 'https://api.enterprise.apigee.com/v1';
 // Authenticated user for this organization.
-// This user should have the ‘orgadmin’ role on Edge.
+// This user should have the ‘devadmin’ (or ‘orgadmin’) role on Edge.
 $user = 'poweruser@example.com';
 // Password for the above user
 $pass = 'i<3apis';